evgenyneu/moa/README.md

 * Images are downloaded asynchronously.
 * Uses NSURLSession for networking and caching.
-* Allows to change cache size and policy.
+* Allows to configure cache size and policy.
 * Can be used without UIImageView.
 * Provides closure properties for image manipulation and error handling.